Jerry Coyne: Determinism

 Coyne is a hard determinist.
 He came to believe in the idea of determinism after reading a paper by Anthony Cashmore on determinism and the criminal justice system.
 He states that recognising there is no free will makes one more empathetic and less judgmental: "A lot of politics—particularly Republican politics—is based on the supposition that people are responsible for their own lives.
 So, for example, people who are on welfare, or homeless people, are treated as if they could have done otherwise.
 They could have gotten a job, they could have gotten married and had a father for their kids.
 But they couldn't, because they're victims of circumstance."

 Sex as binary

-On December 29, 2024, Coyne wrote an article for the website of the Freedom From Religion Foundation (FFRF) which argued that sex is biological, binary, and immutable.
+On December 29, 2024, Coyne wrote an article for the website of the Freedom From Religion Foundation (FFRF) which argued that sex is biological and binary and that trans women were more sexually predatory than other women.
 The FFRF's presidents removed the article one day later, describing its publication as an error of judgement on their part.
 Coyne resigned from the board of honorary members in response.
 His resignation was followed by those of Steven Pinker and Richard Dawkins, after which the FFRF dissolved the honorary board.